 - 07 4927 3531

 50 Rossella Street,

 - 07 4972 7946

 Bulk Billing available

-Bulk billing is available for all cataract related consultations and measurements for eligible patients with a valid Medicare card.
-Please check with us prior to your consultation to ensure you are eligible to be bulk billed and have chosen the relevant cataract surgery pathway that suits your desires and needs.
+Bulk billing for Medicare rebatable services is available for cataract related measurements and surgery for eligible patients with a valid Medicare card.
+Please check with us prior to your visit to ensure you are eligible to be bulk billed and have chosen the relevant cataract surgery pathway that suits your desires and needs.

 Click here for more information on cataract surgery options and cost.